+the occurred Exchange rice of 1554

-Filed by t he Registran t 🗹
+Filed by the

-than the Registrant \square
+rty other than the Registrant

-e appropriate
+eck the appropriate box:

-y Proxy Statement

-ial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-7 Proxy Statement
+⊔ h Definitive Proxy Statement

-Definitive Definitive Additional Materials
+P □ Definitive Additional Materials

 Soliciting Material Pursuant to §240.14a-12

 RBC BEARINGS INCORPORATED

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):
+- e (Check the appropriate box):

-✓ No fee requ
+þ No fee requir

-Fee compu ted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+nted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies:

-(1) Title of each class of securities to which transaction applies:
+(1) Title of each class of securities to which transaction applies.

 (2) Aggregate number of securities to which transaction applies:

 (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

+are many see to carearated and state not it may determined).

 (4) Proposed maximum aggregate value of transaction:

+(=)

 (5) Total fee paid:

-Check box reviously with preliminary materials. if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Check box if viously with preliminary materials. any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid dentify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 Amount Previously Paid:

 (2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed: